-For a different type of mobile web browser experience, Opera released this week a new iPad app, called Coast (Free), that focuses on swipe-gesture controls, home screen bookmarks and internet search, featuring a cool, uncluttered design.
+For a different type of mobile web browser experience, Opera released this week a new iPad app, called Coast [No Longer Available], that focuses on swipe-gesture controls, home screen bookmarks and internet search, featuring a cool, uncluttered design.

 Opera’s Coast groups webpages front and center, with very little distracting buttons or a menu bar.
 It brings reminders of Google’s classic search homepage with nothing more than a single search box.
 If you know how to navigate the web, there’s little to figure out when it comes to using Coast.